Smollett defense set to cross-examine star state witness

 A defense attorney told jurors during openings that Smollett was a “real victim” and that the brothers’ accounts are unreliable.

 Before Jan.
-29, 2019, Osundairo said Smollett sent him a text message asking to meet up “on the low,” which he took to mean a private meeting about something secret.
-Osundairo said it was at that meeting that Smollett first asked him “to fake beat him up” and asked if his brother could help.
+29, 2019, Osundairo said Smollett sent him a text message asking to meet up “on the low,” which he took to mean a secret meeting.
+Osundairo said it was then that Smollett first asked him “to fake beat him up” and asked if his brother could help.
 Osundairo said he was “confused” and “puzzled” by the request.

 Smollett said a camera in the area would record the attack, and that he wanted to use the recording for media purposes, Osundairo testified.